AmberLee2427/chunky/README.md

 See the [design notes](docs/design/SEMANTIC_CHUNKER.md) for the roadmap toward language-aware and embedding-driven chunkers.

 Documentation lives on Read the Docs: <https://chunky.readthedocs.io>

+## Built-in Chunkers

+* `PythonSemanticChunker` — splits modules on top-level functions/classes and groups leftover module context.
+* `MarkdownHeadingChunker` — emits chunks per heading while keeping the optional intro section.
+* `JSONYamlChunker` — slices configs by top-level keys/items and falls back gracefully when parsing fails.
+* `PlainTextChunker` — groups blank-line-separated paragraphs; other files drop to the sliding-window fallback.
+* `SlidingWindowChunker` — deterministic line windows with overlap when no specialised handler is available.

 ## Installation